RibbonCommunications/webrtc-distant-js/step-by-step/connections.md

 There we go!
 We received the message, decoded it, and then performed an operation.

-But what if the remote wants to communicate back to the application it's new state?
+But what if the remote wants to communicate its new state back to the application?

 ## Sending a response